 What is the future of the app?
-Any improvements to be done?
+Are there any improvements to be done?

 After you answer these questions you will have a better understanding of how to make your own app.

 How about the market for it?
-What obstacles you need to take into account, and what number of users you plan on acquiring.
+What obstacles do you need to take into account, and what number of users do you plan on acquiring?

-Working on the strong support of the users is essentials in a way that they will guide you for all future app updates.
+Working on the strong support of the users is essential in a way that they will guide you for all future app updates.

-What tactics will you use to convert users from your competitors’ app to yours?
+What tactics will you use to convert users from your competitors’ apps to yours?

 What will you offer to keep them engaged and interested?

-What promotion will you use to market it to the potential users?
+What promotion will you use to market it to potential users?

-What demographics do you need to target for biggest success?
+What demographics do you need to target for the biggest success?